frankhjh/Query-Reply-Matching/README.md

 `pip install keras-bert`

-It is a package can help you to build your Bert model with Keras API
+It is a package can help you to build your BERT model with Keras API

 ### step 2
-Try to run the following command to train the Bert model.
+Try to run the following command to train the BERT model.

 `python train.py --epochs 10 --batch_size 64 --validation_split 0.1`